dietmarkuehl/P3552-task/lazy.md

   thread is hazardous.
 Static analysers should be able to detect these cases.
 - Votes confirmed the no move assignment and forwarding to LEWG assuming the name is not `task`.
-- Votes against to deal with associated executors and a request to have strong language about transfer between threads.
+- Votes against deal with associated executors and a request to have strong language about transfer between threads.

 ## [P2506](https://wg21.link/P2506): std::lazy: a coroutine for deferred execution